mozilla/cargo-vet/book/src/rationale.md

 ### Tackling This in Rust
 There are two properties of Rust that make this problem more tractable.

-First, it's relatively easy to quickly skim most Rust code and determine whether or not it's malicious.
+First, it's relatively easy to audit Rust code.
 Unlike C/C++, Rust code is memory-safe by default, and unlike JavaScript, there is no highly-dynamic shared global environment.
-This means that you don't need to internalize all the invariants to conclude that an average Rust module is safe — mostly, you need to look for `unsafe` blocks and powerful library imports like `std::fs`.
-This property also makes it easier to conclude that a new version is safe based on a diff from a prior trusted version.
+This means that you can often reason at a high level about the range of a module's potential behavior without carefully studying all of its internal invariants.
+For example, a complicated string parser with a narrow interface, no unsafe code, and no powerful imports has limited means to compromise the rest of the program.
+This also makes it easier to conclude that a new version is safe based on a diff from a prior trusted version.

 Second, nearly everyone in the Rust ecosystem relies on the same set of basic tooling — Cargo and crates.io — to import and manage third-party components, and there is high